ala-jaidi/python_test_solol/README.md

 * Install required packages: `pip install opencv-python scikit-learn scikit-image matplotlib imutils`
 * Put any image in the "data" folder
 * Run: `python main.py your_image.jpg` or just `python main.py` to see available images
+* Use `--reference credit_card` if a credit card is used as the scale object

 ## Usage Examples
 ```bash